Shrijeetrupnar/APEX-Pipeline-simulator_Out_Of_order/README.md

 Notes:
 ----------------------------------------------------------------------------------
-1) This code is a simple implementation of 7 Stage APEX Pipeline.
+1) This code is a simple implementation of 7 Stage APEX Pipeline out of order.

 	 Fetch -> Decode -> Execute ->Execute_One-> Memory -> Memory_One-> Writeback